 Expect to spend at least four hours at Labuk Bay.
 If you wish to stay longer, there is accommodation at the Nipah Lodge in the Sanctuary.
 Or stay in Sepilok which is only an hour away and home to the world-famous Sepilok Orangutan Rehabilitation Centre.

-Or if you prefer tropical rainforest flora and bird life, then you simply must visit the Rainforest Discovery Centre (RDC Sandakan).
-There are large Exhibition Halls, Plant Discovery Garden, and long canopy walkway offering a great way to discover the Borneo tropical rainforest.
+Or if you prefer tropical rainforest flora and birdlife, then you simply must visit the Rainforest Discovery Centre (RDC Sandakan) which has large Exhibition Halls, Plant Discovery Garden, and long canopy walkway offering a great way to discover the Borneo tropical rainforest.